Tickets to Disney World for Florida Residents in 2026

 Walt Disney World Annual Pass Recent Price Rises

-Disney typically increase ticket prices once or twice a year and annual passes are no different.
+Disney typically increases ticket prices once or twice a year, and annual passes are no different.

-In June 2019, ahead of the opening of Star Wars: Galaxy’s Edge, Disney increased all annual pass prices (except the Disney Theme Park Select Pass) from between 8 and 20%.
+In June 2019, before Star Wars: Galaxy’s Edge opened, Disney increased all annual pass prices (except the Disney Theme Park Select Pass) by 8 and 20%.

-In February 2020 they increased them again, just before all the theme parks closed due to the COVID-19 pandemic.
-This time, prices rises were between 5% for the cheapest passes like the EPCOT After 4 Pass up to 10% for the most expensive, the Disney Platinum Plus Pass.
+In February 2020, just before all the theme parks closed due to the COVID-19 pandemic, they increased them again.
+This time, price rises were between 5% for the cheapest passes, like the EPCOT After 4 Pass, and 10% for the most expensive, the Disney Platinum Plus Pass.
 Again, the Disney Theme Park Select Pass was exempt.